kataras/build-a-better-web-together/configuration.md

 		// Render contains the configs for template and rest configuration Render Render

-        // Websocket contains the configs for the websocket server Websocket Websocket
+		// Websocket contains the configs for Websocket's server integration Websocket Websocket

 		// Mail contains the config for the mail sender service Mail Mail
 	}